Wednesday, January 9, 2013

 None has ever caught him yet, for Tom, he is the Master:

-Tom is the Master because his songs are stronger.
+His songs are stronger songs, and his feet are faster.
+[7]Tom is the Master because his songs are stronger.
 Tom then proceeds, via a song, to command the Barrow-wight to “get out”, to “vanish”, to “shrivel” then Tolkien writes, “At these words there was a cry and part of the inner end of the chamber fell in with a crash.
 Then there was a long trailing shriek, fading away into an unguessable distance; and after that silence.”[8]
 Tom defeats a demon by his stronger song.
+Where does he derive such knowledge from?

-Tom’s intimate relationship to music and song cannot be ignored.
+Tom’s intimate relationship to music and song must not be ignored.
 In fact, it is the only thing which adequately explains his very essence and his uniqueness.
 He battles against the trees and speaks of them as dark, he commands evil spirits to flee and they flee, this is not an action of a nature spirit.
-This sheer display of ultimate power via song is utterly unique, for we are told Frodo tries a similar thing commanding the Ringwraiths back to Mordor but he fails, Tolkien writes, “but Fordo had not the power of Bombadil.”[9]
-Tom’s power via song is utterly unique it is enigmatic.
+This sheer display of his power via song is utterly unique, for we are told Frodo tries a similar thing commanding the Ringwraiths back to Mordor but he fails, Tolkien writes, “but Fordo had not the power of Bombadil.”[9]
+Tom’s power via song is utterly unique, it is enigmatic.
 He knows the tunes and his songs are stronger (It is true that other beings fight via song but not with the sheer command that Tom displays).

 The Lesson of Ungoliant

 As cited earlier, Ungoliant is said to be a mysterious creature who came out of the void but who ultimately did not serve Melkor.
 Indeed, after she eats the trees in Valinor she becomes so powerful that Melkor himself fears for his life and summons his Balrogs to fight her off.
 So, Ungoliant’s power is indeed great for she drove Melkor to fear for his life.
 But at her very essence Ungoliant is many things, she is darkness, greed, and her insatiable appetite to destroy.
 This is at its very core what Melkor introduces to the Music with his discord.
-Ungoliant’s name comes from the word for “darkness.”
+Ungoliant’s name comes from the word for “darkness” and "spider."
 We are told she descends[11] out the very Darkness that is first seen by the Ainur at the conclusion of the first singing of the Music which derived from the theme/discord of Melkor.
 So it would not be far off, considering her function and her immense power, that she is an incarnation of the discord Melkor brought in.
 Ungoliant’s insatiable darkness eventually leads to her consuming herself.

 One further thing of importance should be noted in this discussion.
-Ungoliant’s name derives from the word for darkness, which is no surprise for that is what she is.
+Ungoliant’s name derives from the word for spider and I believe darkness as well, which is no surprise for that is what she is.
 Much in the same way we should consider Tom Bombadil’s name.
 Names in Tolkien’s world carry great significance and they often tell us something of a character.
 Tom’s first name at the very least seems very common to us today, but that should fool us into thinking there is no meaning here.
 In the book of Unfinished Tales there is a story of a great gong named Tombo.
 These are the first six letters of Tom’s name.
-Interestingly enough, the root of tom in Tolkien’s world carries with it a very distinct meaning: that of a gong or trumpet.[12]
-Tom’s very name communicates to us that he is closely related to Music much like Ungoliant is closely related to darkness.
-So now, not only do Tom’s actions point to the Music but also his very name shows his intimacy with the Music.
+Interestingly enough, the root of Tom (or tum) in Tolkien’s world carries with it a very distinct meaning.
+Besides Tombo being a name of a gong, Tom carries with it at its root a reference to a trumpet.[12]
+Tom’s very name communicates to us that he is closely related to music much like Ungoliant is closely related to darkness.
+Tolkien comments on Tom's name in Letter #153, "I do not mean him to be an allegory-or I should not have given him so particular, individual, and ridiculous name..."

 Tom’s Love of Goldberry